iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 There are parallels between the
-[history of version control](https://ericsink.com/vcbe/html/history_of_version_control.html) and the history of experiment tracking.
+[history of version control](https://ericsink.com/vcbe/html/history_of_version_control.html) and the current state of experiment tracking.
 Git's distributed nature and incremental change tracking were major advances over the centralized, file-based version control systems of previous generations.
 Experiment versioning can similarly advance the next generation of experiment tracking.

 Experiment versioning is still in its early days.
 Look out for future announcements about: